-Once tax-free cash has been taken, most people will want some kind of secure income to cover basic living costs.
+Once tax-free cash has been taken, some people may opt for a secure income to cover basic living costs.
 But the rest of the pension can be used to provide a flexible income, with peace of mind that essential costs will be met.